 Bonified rental investment companies are charged a different rate of stamp duty compared to other non-natural persons providing the property purchased is let for a minimum period of 3 years.

 For many, particularly the younger generation, renting may come to be seen as the only viable long-term alternative.

-Palace Gate - Managing property ownership since 1989.
+Palace Gate - Managing property ownership for 3 decades.